bioinfo-pf-curie/proteinfold/README.md

     --genomeAnnotationPath PATH   Path to genome annotations folder

 OTHER OPTIONS:
+    -params-file
-    --alphaFoldOptions PATH   Prediction model options passed to alphaFold (all options must be passed at once surrounded with quotes).
-The different options must be separated by a pipe ('|').
-For example: max_template=2024-01-01|multimer.
-Do no add '--' characters as they are not supported on the command line.
+    --alphaFoldOptions PATH   Prediction model options passed to alphaFold.
+This parameter must be set in a JSON file (i.e. 'params.json') and passed to nextflow with the option -params-file.
+For example, the JSON can contain: "alphaFoldOptions":
+                              "--max_template=2024-01-01 --multimer".
+WARNING: passing the option '--alphaFoldOptions' in command line may result in some errors when the option contains '-' or '--' characters which are not appreciated by nextflow.
     --outDir           PATH   The output directory where the results will be saved

 =======================================================